-Loss of self identity is not what we expect following a bereavement or loss of health, but change is inevitable.
+Loss of self identity is not what we expect following a bereavement, divorce, separation or even loss of health, but change is inevitable.

 This topic has come up several times on forums recently with people lamenting the fact that they miss the person they were before they lost their loved one, or before they or a loved one became ill.
 I have heard friends say they grieve for the person they used to be, part of the carefree happy couple, or the child who thought their parents would be around forever.
-These are questions we need to ask ourselves:
+Researchers report that mothers, in particular, who have lost a child report strong feelings of loss of self-esteem and self-identity.
+(1) These are questions we need to ask ourselves:

 Does our personality change following the death of a loved one or following divorce?

 Who are we after we suffer a bereavement or divorce or loss of health?